Who works for Tape Op?

 A recent issue didn't show up.
 Can you please send me a replacement copy?

-We will replace missed copies of the first class paid and foreign subscriptions.
 We do not replace missed free subscriptions.
 It seems the postal service loses about 2% of them each issue, which is unfortunately a fair amount of magazines when you're mailing 35,000 copies.
 But hey, it is a free subscription and 98% of them get there just fine!

 Back issues are available here.

 If you had a FREE subscription and then stopped receiving issues, several things may have occurred.
 Subscription renewal is handled via an email to you, once a year.
 If you have changed your email address between signing up and renewal, then you will not receive this notice and your subscription will be cancelled.
 If your spam filter grabs it, you will not receive this notice of renewal.
-If you signed up long ago, before we required an email, then randomly you may be dropped form the mailing list as the list is purged of non-email addresses.
+If you signed up long ago, before we required an email, then randomly you may be dropped from the mailing list as the list is purged of non-email addresses.
 In all of these cases, for a free subscription the easiest thing to do is sign up for a new subscription.
 If you do start receiving extra copies, email email@example.com and give your address, name and email address used to sign up.

 Where do I change my address, renew my subscription, check my status, etc?